 Join us after Sunday weekly services and help deliver altar flowers to parishioners who are hospitalized, homebound or live-in care facilities.

 Hospitality and Catering

-Send cards to parishioners as needed.
+We provide the cards for you to send to parishioners as needed.
 A short note can have a large impact on someone’s life.
-Cards are provided by the church.

-We are in need of volunteers to meet as needed to make soup and simple meals for the Pastoral Care freezer.
+Volunteers will meet as needed to make soup and simple meals for the PC freezer.
 Recipes and supplies are provided.
-Volunteers are needed every two months for 2 -3 hours.
+We will need volunteers about every two months for 2-3 hours for this.

-We need many volunteers throughout the parish for this special event that only occurs every four years.
-During November 8th and 9th, we’ll need help serving Friday dinner, Saturday breakfast, and Saturday lunch.
+We need many volunteers throughout the parish for this special event which occurs once every couple of years.
+During one weekend in early November, we’ll need help serving Friday dinner, Saturday breakfast, and Saturday lunch.
 There are several volunteer opportunities with varying lengths of service such as food prep, servers, clean-up crew, greeters, and parking lot attendants.

 Parking Lot Ministry

 Join us for this important ministry that is often the first interaction a visitor has with our campus.
 Help with parking directions, handicapped entrance assistance, and answer general questions on Sunday mornings.
 This is an hour-long commitment a few times every year.